ccp-project/ccp-guide/src/running.md

     sudo ./target/release/bbr --ipc netlink

+CCP algorithms are useless without a datapath to control.
+When a datapath calls libccp's `ccp_init` function, libccp will send a "ready" message to CCP.
+Therefore, it is advisable to first start the algorithm binary, then initialize the datapath.
+This is, however, optional; in some cases, it is convenient to initialize the datapath first.
+In these cases, libccp will issue a warning, and the necessary state will be initialized when a flow starts.

 </p></details>
 <br/>
 <details><summary><b>Python</b></summary><p>

-If you haven't already, install `portus` via pip: `pip install --user portus`.
+If you haven't already, install `portus` via pip: `pip install --user pyportus`.

 Simply run `sudo python [ALG].py`.
 If you need to change the ipc mechanism, see the `connect` method in the python source file.
 We have not provided command line arguments